Extensions of the Art Gallery Theorem: An Art Gallery Theorem relaxation for guarding corners

-In our last section, we would like to point out that the proof of Theorem~\ref{t:main1} also gives a generalization of the Art Gallery Theorem in the sense of computational geometry.
-We assume that an art gallery is a closed set of points bounded by a polygon $P$ of $n$ sides.
+Theorem~\ref{thmconsecutive} gives a result in computational geometry that extends the Art Gallery Theorem.
+We assume that an art gallery is the closed set of points bounded by a polygon $P$ of $n$ sides (so $P$ has $n$ corners).
 Two points in $P$~(including the sides and corners of $P$ as the set is closed) are \emph{visible} if the straight line joining them does not intersect the exterior of $P$.
-The classical problem solved by Chv\'{a}tal~\cite{Ch75} was to find the minimum number of guards that can be placed in $P$ so that every point in $P$ is visible by at least one guard.
-In our work, we relax our guards by allowing them to ignore sets of at most $k + 1$ consecutive corners on the perimeter of $P$ in the following sense; more than $k + 1$ corners may be ignored but at least one from every $k + 2$ consecutive corners needs to be visible by a guard.
-Let $g_{k}(P)$ denote the minimum number of relaxed guards that can be used.
-By the same arguments in the proof of Theorem~\ref{t:main1}, we have the following generalization of Chv\'{a}tal's result.
+The classical problem solved by Chv\'{a}tal~\cite{Ch75} was to find the minimum number of guards that can be placed in $P$ so that every point in $P$ is visible to at least one guard.
+We relax the problem by restricting the visibility condition to corners only and allowing the guards to ignore sets of at most $k + 1$ consecutive corners on the perimeter of $P$ in the following sense: more than $k + 1$ corners may be ignored, but at least one of every $k + 2$ consecutive corners needs to be visible to at least one guard.
+Let $g_{k}(P)$ denote the minimum number of guards that can be used for this purpose.
+Note that having $k = -1$ means that we do not allow the guards to ignore any corner.
+With a slight abuse of notation, let $V(P)$ denote the set of corners of $P$.
+Using Theorem~\ref{thmconsecutive}, we obtain the following result.